Smart Contracts

 |---|---|---|

-| Relayer deployed flag | GET /deployed?address=<owner> | Relayer/indexer view used by Polymarket’s wallet lifecycle API |
+| Relayer deployed flag | GET /deployed?address=owner_address | Relayer/indexer view used by Polymarket’s wallet lifecycle API |

-| Contract bytecode | Polygon eth_getCode(<depositWallet>) | Chain truth: whether the deposit wallet has deployed code |
+| Contract bytecode | Polygon eth_getCode(deposit_wallet) | Chain truth: whether the deposit wallet has deployed code |

 For trading safety, on-chain bytecode wins.
 The CTF Exchange V2 POLY_1271